Akasan/OverloadManager/README.md

     print(f"value: {a}, type: {type(a)}")
     print(f"value: {b}, type: {type(b}}")
 ```
-You can register function by calling overload.register.
+You can register function by calling `overload.register`.
 When you call it, you have to set arguments' data-type.
 If you set same argument more than twice, they are regarded as same function.

 Finally, you can execute function as below.